david-tejada/rango/readme.md

 Moving away from that complicated logic resulted in better performance and cleaner ui.
 But now we need a way to display hints for those elements that are not accessible.
-For that we use the command `hint extra`.
+For that we use the command <kbd>hint extra</kbd>.
 At this point we don't care so much about duplicates and we can use all those extra checks to see if an element might be clickable.
-The command `hint less` lets us go back to only displaying the default hints.
+The command <kbd>hint less</kbd> lets us go back to only displaying the default hints.

 #### Custom Hints

-With the command `hint extra` now we have a way to show hints for those elements that don't receive them by default.
+With the command <kbd>hint extra</kbd> now we have a way to show hints for those elements that don't receive them by default.
 But you might frequently use some page where some elements that you want to click don't receive hints.
-Having to use the command `hint extra` every time you want to click one of those elements can become tedious.
+Having to use the command <kbd>hint extra</kbd> every time you want to click one of those elements can become tedious.
 Custom hints are a way to indicate that you want some extra hints to always display by default.

-After having used the command `hint extra` you can use the command `include <target>` to indicate that you want some hints to always display.
+After having used the command <kbd>hint extra</kbd> you can use the command
+<kbd>include &lt;target&gt;</kbd> to indicate that you want some hints to always
+display.
 The hints selected for inclusion will be marked in green.
 The best approach is to use at least a couple of hints representing the same ui element.
 With those hints Rango calculates the css selector that includes both.
 It tries not to be greedy and use the selector that includes the least amount of hints possible.
 This is usually enough to include the desired ui element.
-In case it falls short and doesn't include all the elements you want, you can use the command `some more`.
+In case it falls short and doesn't include all the elements you want, you can use the command <kbd>some more</kbd>.
 This will pick a different selector that matches more elements (not necessarily the same elements matched before).
+The command
-The command `some less` does the opposite.
-You can use the `include` command again if you need to add more hints representing different ui elements.
-Once you are happy with the result you can use the command `custom hints save` so that those hints appear by default the next time.
+<kbd>some less</kbd> does the opposite.
+You can use the <kbd>include</kbd>
+command again if you need to add more hints representing different ui elements.
+Once you are happy with the result you can use the command <kbd>custom hints save</kbd> so that those hints appear by default the next time.

-If you want to exclude all the hints to later add only the ones you're interested in you can use the command `exclude all`.
+If you want to exclude all the hints to later add only the ones you're interested in you can use the command <kbd>exclude all</kbd>.
 You will need to save after using this command and before including only those hints you want.

 Here is one example to illustrate this process: